Racial profiling: Germany debating police methods | DW | 08.07.2020

 Pressure from the unions

-Former police Rafael Behr officer and now a professor at the Hamburg Police Academy suspects that police trade unions, often outspoken about protecting police officers, pressured Seehofer into making his declaration.
+Rafael Behr, a former police officer and now a professor at the Hamburg Police Academy, suspects that police trade unions, often outspoken about protecting police officers, pressured Seehofer into making his declaration.

 Read more: Changes to German police law spark fears of racial profiling